-An Armenian American dramatic soprano, pursues her international career as a free-lance artist in the operatic world of essentially Europe and South America.
-She is best identified with the roles of Italian heroines in operas by Puccini, Verdi, Bellini, Mascagni, Cilea, Catalani, Boito and Poncielli.
+An Armenian American dramatic soprano, Maria Abajan pursues her international career as a free-lance artist in the operatic world of essentially Europe and South America.
+She is best identified with the roles of Italian heroines in operas by Puccini, Verdi, Bellini, Mascagni, Cilea, Catalani, Boito and Ponchielli.

-Among the many prizes Maria earned as a student was a scholarship to the famous Santa Cecilia Academy of Rome.
-Subsequently, Maria accompanied her parents to Los Angeles, California, where they established their residence.
-She was immediately admitted into the opera program of the world-renowned Thornton School of Music, University of Southern California in Los Angeles.
+Born in Yerevan, Armenia, Maria mastered her singing technique at the Komitas State Conservatory of Music under the prominent vocal teacher Mrs. Goulabian.
+Among the many prizes she earned was a scholarship to the famous Santa Cecilia Academy of Rome.
+After moving to Los Angeles, California, she entered the opera program of the world-renowned Thornton School of Music at USC.

 Maria Abajan established an impressive international operatic career of leading soprano roles on the opera and concert stages of mainly European and South American opera houses; such are: Berlin (Staatsoper and Deutsche Oper), Hamburg, Frankfurt, Düsseldorf, Stuttgart, Dortmund, Essen, Mannheim, Munich, Vienna, Graz, Prag, Brussels, Antwerp, Liege, Maastricht, Zurich, Basel, St. Gallen, Madrid, Bilbao, Oviedo, Las Palmas, Marseilles, Toulon, Toulouse, Montpellier, Nice, Glasgow, Aberdeen, Newcastle, Santiago de Chile, Rio de Janeiro, Sao Paulo, Caracas, Los Angeles and Tel Aviv.